 Telepathy & Communication With Dolphins

 On the island of Oahu, opposite Honolulu, there's a little college town called Laie.
 The town contains a Mormon temple and university, hence is inhabited mainly by Mormon families and students.
-We lived there in 1962, when my father was a teacher and I almost drowned in the ocean.
+We lived there in 1962-1963 where my father was a teacher at the Church College of Hawaii (now BYU Hawaii).
+One day, swimming in the ocean by myself, I was caught by riptides and almost drowned.

 I loved body surfing and, since it was a clear day and the ocean was sparkling, I slipped my towel off my shoulders and ran in.
 I quickly got over the shock of cold on the first dive and started catching wave after wave.
 The ocean was getting rougher, but I didn't notice . . . until suddenly I couldn't get up for a breath.
 I struggled and fought the undertow, but it kept dragging me under.